sedubois/mobility-actiontext/README.md

 This is done through the `Mobility::Backends::ActionText::Translation` model extending `ActionText::RichText`.
 This model is backed by Action Text's existing `action_text_rich_texts` table and its existing `name`, `body` and `record` attributes, to which is added a new `locale` attribute.

+[Read more](https://github.com/shioyama/mobility/issues/385) on the genesis of this gem.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-For more info on the genesis of this gem, [see here](https://github.com/shioyama/mobility/issues/385).

 ## Contributing